SWiT/OpenCV-AR-Demo/README.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ###About
-This is a demo of an Augmented Reality concept using OpenCV, Zbar, and Python.
-It scans the video source for QR Codes and replaces them with animated gifs.
+This is a demo of an augmented reality concept using OpenCV, Zbar, and Python.
+It scans the video source for QR codes and replaces them with animated gifs.
+The QR codes can then be used to play a simple game of "pong".

 ###Setup
 You will want the OpenCV 2.4+ and Zbar 0.10+ packages installed along with their python packages.
 Add the animated gifs you want to the gifs/ subdirectory.